 Protein shakes are quite costly when bought in small quantities, that’s the reason many people buy them in bulk, even I have a habit of stacking protein supplies for 6-months.

 Are you someone who bought a bulk quantity of protein supplements and now surpassed its expiry date?
 Wondering if your protein shake is still healthy to consume after a year of its manufacturing date?

 Does protein powder go bad?
 Just like any other dietary item, protein powder comes with an expiry date.
-Normal shelf life of protein powder is more than a year but manufacturers add up their life by adding preserving agents.
+The normal shelf life of protein powder is more than a year but manufacturers add up their life by adding preserving agents.
 Your protein powder should be good to consume even after 2 years of manufacturing date.
-Cooking or adding protein powder in hot coffee won’t make it go bad, protein supplement won’t lose its health benefits.
+Cooking or adding protein powder in hot coffee won’t make it go bad, protein supplements won’t lose their health benefits.

 Meal replacements and protein powders are quite the same, they both contain protein and carbohydrates which just differ in the ratio of content and calories.
 Although meal replacement shakes contain some added fats and other satiety agents to make you feel fuller for a longer period of time, that should not conflict with its shelf life.

 Protein powders are extremely popular health supplements among fitness lovers.
 These are convenient and reliable dietary supplements to fulfill the body’s needs for essential aminos.
 Protein powders can be derived from a variety of sources, it can be